-If you are joining a field work project (or more than one) over the summer, either in The Netherlands or abroad, please let us know where you are going using the form on the website.
+If you are joining a field work project (or more than one), either in The Netherlands or abroad, please let us know where you are going using the form on the website.

 For safety reasons we need to know where you are going, with which organization/university, when you are away and who to contact in case of emergency.
 Make sure you fill out the form as soon as you are accepted to the field work, so that you cannot forget (the only exemption is the course Field school 1 in the first year of the BA).

 Also note that for internships abroad you need to make some extra arrangements: internship abroad.

 Due to the ongoing COVID-19 pandemic, Leiden University has set up an extra set of procedures for internships abroad.
 Please carefully read the university website for the exact procedure: you need permission!